axibase/atsd/integration/tableau/sum_by_year_for_one_metric.md

-# Sum by year for one metric
+# SUM by year for one metric

 What is the trend of the total value export in a few years?